xinhuang/xinhuang.github.com/data/posts/2013-11-03-test-daemon-for-nose-in-python.md

-"title": "Test Daemon For Nose In Python" "description": "A daemon to run your unit tests automatically after they are modified."
+title = "Test Daemon For Nose In Python" description = "A daemon to run your unit tests automatically after they are modified." tags = ["Python"] layout = "post"
-"tags": ["Python"]
-"layout": "post"
 ---

 Last week we had a great night with Tim Ottinger, playing with Python to analyze commit history.